 On the 12th of June, 2018 Tag Heuer brand celebrated 50th anniversary of the first victory of a Gulf car in the 24 Hours of Le Mans.
 Gulf Racing qualified an excellent 2nd in the LM GTE AM category with the latest Porsche 911 RSR GTE.
 To honour the 50th anniversary of Gulf’s first victory in the 24 Hours of Le Mans, Gulf’s Watch Partner, TAG Heuer launched a 50-piece special limited edition of the Monaco Gulf.
 The Ford GT40 used by the Gulf Racing team to win their first victory in the 24 Hours of Le Mans exactly 50 years ago, was driven once again this time during its launch.

-“Endurance is one of Gulf’s core values, so it is both pleasing and fitting that Gulf Oil is flying its colours in the World Endurance Championship.
-This of course, will see the brand competing once again to the 24 Hours of Le Mans, for the world’s greatest endurance race – something we are proud to be able to do.”
+“Endurance is one of Gulf’s core values, so it is both pleasing and fitting that Gulf Oil was flying its colours in the World Endurance Championship.
+This of course, shows the brand competing once again to the 24 Hours of Le Mans, for the world’s greatest endurance race – something we were proud to be able to do.”

 To further mark this special anniversary, a Ford GT ’68 Heritage edition was showcased at the Rolex Historic Reunion event at the Laguna Seca Raceway in California.
 The most distinct feature on the Ford GT ’68 Heritage edition is the Heritage Gulf Oil Blue and Orange livery that has since become one of the most recognised race liveries in motorsport.